t2t-io/kicad-tt-library/README.md

-# cb1-hw-lib
+# kicad-tt-library

-KiCad libraries for those common parts/components used in CB1 projects/products.
+KiCad libraries for those common parts/components used in T2T projects/products.